 The best way to guard against zero-day threats is to accept automatic updates.
-Whenever developers see new threats, they’ll ship improved code to quash the bug.
+Developers will ship improved code to quash the bug whenever they see new threats.
 By not updating your devices, you’re putting yourself at risk.

 2. Avoid clicking on unsafe links and unsolicited emails

 We mentioned above that phishing scams are one of the most common ways criminals breach defenses.
 It’s generally recommended that you thoroughly vet each email that asks you to click on a link or download specific software.

 Even if the email appears to be from someone you know and trust, be sure to check its authenticity.
 You can also take it a step further and never click on links in emails, navigating to the site in question using a bookmark instead.

 While many email providers will label an email if they believe it to be suspicious, it’s possible that some might evade their filters.